GeoffWilliams/r10k-control/README.md

 * Remove any modules that were installed globally under `/etc/puppetlabs/code/modules` either manually or using the `puppet module` tool
 * Fork/clone the git repository to your corporate server, then update the common.yaml file to reference it.
 Ensure git command is setup with working ssh authentication, proxies, etc

+# Post-install
+Once r10k has been run once, you should classify your master with `roles::puppet::master` and run puppet to ensure the hiera hierarchy is configured correctly, along with `hiera-eyaml`.

+You can then start adding roles and profiles to your own forked repository and classify agent nodes with them.